Trending Apps

 We regularly see 3 main reasons behind license underuse:

-- Maverick spending: Employees bypassing procurement processes to purchase their own tools, driving up costs and leading to duplicate or redundant software purchases.
+- Maverick spending: An increasing number of employees are bypassing procurement processes to purchase their own tools, driving up costs and leading to duplicate or redundant software purchases.

-- Naivety: Companies negotiating contracts whose prices exceed industry averages, driven by rushed last-minute negotiations, opaque vendor pricing, and a lack of pricing benchmarks with which to challenge it.
+- Naivety: Many companies are negotiating contracts whose prices exceed industry averages, driven by rushed last-minute negotiations, opaque vendor pricing, and a lack of pricing benchmarks with which to challenge it.

-A staggering 39.6% of SaaS licenses are underused or completely unused, up from 33% last year.
+A staggering 45.7% of SaaS licenses were underused or completely unused in 2024.

 Top SaaS categories by cancelations